Lithuanian Road Museum: Exposition

 One of the museum's most unique exhibits is a horse-drawn bitumen boiler made in Germany in 1854.
 For a long time, the boiler was forgotten until it was discovered on the old road workers' premises.
-It remains a mystery how the boiler stayed undiscovered for so many years.

 Other activities

+In 2025, a new piece of street art appeared on the wall of the Road Museum building – a map of Vievis town, where you can recognize the most famous places: the church, the bridge, the lake, and other objects.
+The work is also filled with road maintenance symbols that remind us of the museum's theme.
+It was created by one of Lithuania's first street artists, Timotiejus Norvila (Morfai), together with his team.
+This work invites us to reflect on how closely roads are connected to people's everyday lives.